pekalicious/podcast-setup/_headphones/dali-io-4.md

 I disconnected the iPod, but the lights on the headphones where all on as if still connected.
 I turned the switch to the off position and... nothing, the device lights were still showing that it was on and connected.
 Hold the switch for a few seconds, turned it on or off, connected with audio jack, connected it to change...
 Nothing I tried would make the device actually shut off.
 The lights were on as if this thing is still connected.
 I finally had to take a paper clip and stick it to the hard reset hole.

 Needless to say, this was not a good start at all.

+Likes
+Dislikes
+- The shortest length is still too long.
+Doesn't clamp my head enough to stay put.
+- Twice so far the hadphones locked up and needed hard reset